cbare/cbare.github.io/_drafts/phi-deidentification.md

 categories: technology healthcare medicine
 ---

-Potential benefits of applying technology to healthcare are huge.
-Due to risk and the cautious nature of the medical system, Healthcare lags in adoption.
-The state of healthcare data is messy and rife with privacy concerns.
+Potential benefits of applying technology to healthcare are huge but privacy is a big concern.

-To make it safer to work with protected health information, HIPAA defines acceptable levels of [de-identification][7].
-Techniques for preserving desirable properties while impeding reidentification include:
+To make it safer to work with protected health information, HIPAA defines acceptable standards of [de-identification][7].
+The HIPAA Safe Harbor rule defines [18 identifying data fields][15] that must be removed.
+Techniques for de-identifying while preserving desirable properties include:

 - hashing
 - bucketing or binning